-The USB key itself is presented in a keepsake bag that the bride can keep with here jewellery box (we give you a second copy of the USB key to actually use and make copies from)
+The bespoke USB key itself is presented in a keepsake box that the bride can keep with here jewellery box (we give you a second copy of the USB key to actually use and make copies from)

-You choose a favourite from your USB and we'll create you a large A3 framed print for the living room.
+You choose a favourite from your USB key and we'll create you a A3 framed print for the living room

-And finally, we create an on-line album (password-protected) where your guests can browse and download web-copies for free!
+And finally, we upload all your photos onto a secure area in the cloud where your guests can browse and download web-copies for free!